Oh, so you’ve just finished your basic Spanish course?

 And that, my friends, is how you learn intermediate Spanish.

-I have just given you eight intermediate Spanish courses that are completely at your disposal, right this instant.
+I’ve just given you six intermediate Spanish courses that are completely at your disposal, right this instant.
 And the question I have for you is: Why are you still reading this?

 What are you waiting for?

 Go on.
 Off you go with your Spanish course!

 Stay curious, my friends, and as always, happy learning!

 Francisco J. Vare loves teaching and writing about grammar.
 He’s a proud language nerd, and you’ll normally find him learning languages, teaching students or reading.
 He’s been writing for FluentU for many years and is one of their staff writers.